Oikaaa/Software-Engineering-Assessment-2/README.md

  | 5/8/25: Completed the scenario minigame; The game will show the line and you have to remember it, later on it will appear back randomly and you need to find the different.

+| 7/8/25: Added more dialogue and player can now use their ability that they got in first scenario in some cases.